sematext/sematext-logsene-ios/README.md

 ```

 Additional options are available:
- - the `receiverUrl` parameter allows specifying the data reciver if you are using our EU location or [Sematext Enterprise](https://sematext.com/enterprise)
+ - the `receiverUrl` parameter allows specifying the data reciver if you are using our EU location
  - the `automaticLocationEnriching` parameter enabled automatic enrichment of logs from the mobile application with location data
 - offline storage size can be configured by using the `maxOfflineFileSize` (100000 by default) and `maxOfflineFiles` (10 by default) parameters.
 The size of the offline storage will be equal to `maxOfflineFileSize` multiplied by `maxOfflineFiles`.